-Digital Twins – Digital Twins will become easier to create and consume as the technology is more clearly defined with dedicated tools.
+Digital twins – Digital twins will become easier to create and consume as the technology is more clearly defined with dedicated tools.
 While gaining in awareness, digital twins is still a nascent technology with few real examples in production.
-Over the next several years, we’ll see digital twins become easier to create and consume as we define standardised frameworks, solutions and platforms.
+Over the next several years, we’ll see digital twins become easier to create and consume as we define standardized frameworks, solutions and platforms.
 Making digital twin ideas more accessible will enable enterprises to provide enhanced analytics and predictive models to accelerate digital transformation efforts.
-Digital twin adoption will become more mainstream with accelerated standardisation and availability of solutions and framework, bringing deployment and investment costs down.
-Digital twins will be the core driver of Digital transformation 3.0 combining measured and modelled/simulated worlds for direct business value across industry verticals.
+Digital twin adoption will become more mainstream with accelerated standardization and availability of solutions and framework, bringing deployment and investment costs down.
+Digital twins will be the core driver of digital transformation 3.0 combining measured and modeled/simulated worlds for direct business value across industry verticals.

 As a technology optimist, I increasingly see a world where humans and technology work together to deliver impactful outcomes at an unprecedented speed.
 These near-term and long-term perspectives are based on the strides we’re making today.
 If we see even incremental improvement, there is enormous opportunity to positively transform the way we work, live and learn and 2022 will be another year of accelerated technology innovation and adoption.